Kerry Washington's Yoga Tutorial In Her Garden Is Everything You Didn't Know You Needed

 As she continues the yoga Washington gets an unexpected visitor – her dog Ms. Josephine Baker.
 The adorable pooch makes herself at home as the actress demonstrates the “cat cow” pose.
 Between the sunshine, good vibes and garden views, Washington’s yoga tutorial effortlessly became the wellness treat we didn’t know we needed!

-Grab a yoga mat and follow along to Kerry Washington’s exclusive Essence Wellness House yoga session in the video below.
+Grab a yoga mat and follow along to Kerry Washington’s exclusive Essence Wellness House yoga session in the video above.